Plant and Grow Great Garlic in the home Garden

 How and when to Harvest Garlic.

 Garlic is best harvested in summer once the leaves have begun to die back.
 Stop watering as soon as the lower leaves begin to turn brown and then wait a week or two, the top leaves will still be green, but the lower leaves will be brown.
-Store Garlic in a dark cool well ventilated place.
+We look at how to harvest, cure and store garlic in a separate article.

 Growing bigger garlic bulbs